-El Puerto de Liverpool, owner and operator of retail stores and shopping centers in Mexico, on the negotiation to make a tender offer (OPA) of up to 100% of the shares issued by Ripley (owned by Calderón family in a 52.98%).
+- El Puerto de Liverpool, owner and operator of retail stores and shopping centers in Mexico, on a negotiation to make a tender offer (OPA) of up to 100% of the shares issued by Ripley (owned by the Calderón family in a 52.98%).
 The deal finally didn’t end successfully.

-Enersis, the main business unit in Latin America of Spanish company Endesa, the largest electric power company in the world, on a approx. USD6 billion capital increase, the largest occured in Chile.
+- Enersis, main business unit in Latin America of Spanish company Endesa, the largest electric power company in the world, on an approx. USD6 billion capital increase, the largest ever in Chile.

 AWARDS AND RECOGNITIONS

-Recognized in Corporate, M&A and in Arbitration, Latin Lawyer 250.
+- Recognized in Corporate and M&A and Corporate Governance, Latin Lawyer 250.

 ACTIVITIES AND MEMBERSHIPS

-Member of the panel of arbitrators of the Arbitration Center of the Chamber of Commerce of Santiago.
+- Member of the panel of arbitrators of the Arbitration and Mediation Center of the Santiago Chamber of Commerce.

-Chairman of Moneda Chile Fund, Vice-Chairman of AFP Provida, Quebrada Blanca and Enaex, and Chairman of corporations such as Masisa and Cemento Melón.
-He is also Chairman of Instituto Libertad, Corporación del Patrimonio Cultural and of Centro de Estudios Internacionales of the Universidad Católica.
+- Chairman of Moneda Chile Fund, vice-chairman of AFP Provida and Quebrada Blanca, and member of the Board of Directors of corporations such as Masisa, Cementos Melón and GNL Quintero.
+He is also member of the Board of Directors of Corporación del Patrimonio Cultural and of Centro de Estudios Internacionales of Universidad Católica de Chile.

-Former professor of Economic Law at the Universidad Católica de Chile.
+- Professor for a 5-year period of Economic Law at Universidad Católica de Chile.